Brother cs6000i Sewing Machine Review

 Functions and Features

-The Brother CS6000i has a wide range of functions and features, more than you would expect for this price.
+The Brother sewing machine has a wide range of functions and features, more than you would expect for this price.

 It comes with 60 built-in stitches – as you can see from the image, there are 7 dedicated quilting stitches as well as 7 different styles of buttonholes, 20 decorative stitches 20 stitches for constructing garments.
 The decorative and ziz-zag stitches can be set to a super wide 7mm and the buttonhole feature is a one-step automatic one.